LF2L/lf2l.github.io/collections/_green-fablab/en/stages/osmfi.md

 We have developed various works on technical and logistical point of view to recycle plastic inside the LF2L.

-However, One key point is missing. *How can we evaluate the 'usefulness' of plastic waste material to be recycled via DRAM approach'*.
+However, one key point is missing. *How can we evaluate the 'usefulness' of plastic waste material to be recycled via DRAM approach'*.
 This is a major technical aspect in order to understand the characteristics of the recycled materials.

 ### Open Source Melt flow Index